projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 #.
 On the target system, use the web browser to go to the `official Ubuntu website <https://releases.ubuntu.com/focal/>`__ to
-   get the Ubuntu Desktop 20.04 LTS ISO image ``ubuntu-20.04.4-desktop-amd64.iso`` for the User VM.
-(The same image you specified earlier in the ACRN Configurator UI.
-(Alternatively, instead of downloading it again, you can use a USB drive or ``scp`` to copy the ISO image file to the ``~/acrn-work`` directory on the target system.)
+   get the Ubuntu Desktop 20.04 LTS ISO image ``ubuntu-20.04.5-desktop-amd64.iso`` for the User VM.
+(The same image you specified earlier in the ACRN Configurator UI.)
+Alternatively, instead of downloading it again, you can use a USB drive or ``scp`` to copy the ISO image file to the ``~/acrn-work`` directory on the target system.

 #.
 If you downloaded the ISO file on the target system, copy it from the
    Downloads directory to the ``~/acrn-work/`` directory (the location we said